-Without question, the key to keeping your air conditioning system working right is preventative maintenance.
+Without question, the key to keeping your air conditioning system working right is preventative AC maintenance.
 According to experts, not only does it ensure all the parts are working well, but it helps you avoid spending money on costly repairs.
 Unfortunately, not everyone knows how to perform preventative maintenance.
 Luckily, learning what you need to know isn’t difficult.
 If you’re dedicated to ensuring your air conditioning system works well and will keep working well for years to come, keep these things in mind.

 1. Learn How Your System Functions